 Phosphatidylserine is a type of fat that naturally occurs in every cell in your body.

 It’s found in particularly high concentrations in the brain.

 In fact, half of your body’s total phosphatidylserine resides in your nervous system.
 (1)

-Phosphatidylserine has shown potential for treating stress and memory-related issues, ADHD, age-related cognitive decline, and even dementia.
+It has shown potential for treating a wide range of conditions including stress and memory-related issues, ADHD, age-related cognitive decline, and even dementia.

 1. Phosphatidylserine Is Essential for Healthy Brain Cells

 Phosphatidylserine, which is often called simply PS, is an essential nutrient for healthy, optimally-functioning brain cells.

 This structure allows phospholipids to neatly arrange themselves into two parallel layers called a phospholipid bilayer.

 This layer forms a major component of human brain cell membranes.
 (2)